bcaradima/site_bcaradima/content/about/_index.md

 - Statistical modelling and Bayesian inference
 - Statistical computing and spatial data processing and analysis
 - Data analysis and data visualization techniques
-- Computing with Linux and free open source software
+- Learning Linux and other free open source software for daily use
 profile_picture: profile.png
 socials:
   github: bcaradima